 - Fulfill your sacramental needs, including baptism, Communion and anointing of the sick

-A priest celebrates Mass at the hospital’s Mercy Chapel of Hope at Sunday - Wednesday, 12:02 p.m. as well as Friday.
+A priest celebrates Mass at the hospital’s Mercy Chapel of Hope on Sunday, Monday, Tuesday, Wednesday and Friday at noon.

-Spiritual and emotional support can help you, as a medical professional, provide the best care to your patients.
-That’s why Pastoral Care staff:
+Spiritual and emotional support can help you, as a team member, provide the best care.
+That’s why pastoral care staff:

-- Coordinate an Angel Tree program that helps hospital employees brighten the holidays for their coworkers and their children
+- Coordinate an Angel Tree program that helps hospital team members brighten the holidays for their coworkers and their children.

 - Meet with team members who would like spiritual support.